 This is much faster than most Dial-up (0.02 ~ 0.05 mbps) and even Satellite

-Q. Is your service limited?
-How much can I use it per month/day/etc?
+Q. How much data can I use per month/day/etc?

-can use it as little or as much as you want, 24 hours a day, 7 days a week.
-We do not place hourly or
+You can use it as little or as much as you want, 24 hours a day, 7 days a week.
+We also do not

-Q. What do I need to get started?
+Q. What equipment do I need to get started?

-Q. Why do I need an antenna and modem to get your wireless internet service?
+Q. Why do I need an antenna / modem / router to get your wireless internet service?
 My computer already has wireless;

 can't I just use that?

-A. No. This is a question we hear all the time.
-The term "wireless" is a bit ambiguous in technology, and some
+A. This is a question we hear often.
+The term "wireless" is somewhat ambiguous, and some

-This is a short-range wireless technology, using low-power signals on unlicensed frequencies and designed to
+This is short-range wireless technology, using low-power signals designed to

-provide local internet access within a building or small area (usually about 300 foot radius).
+provide network access within a building or small area (usually about 100-300 feet).

 to be connected to an internet provider.

-In contrast, our MMDS wireless uses high-power signals on FCC-licensed frequencies to deliver service over long distances
+In contrast, our wireless system uses high-power signals, on different frequencies, to deliver service over long distances

-from our tower (about 15 miles radius).
+from our towers (up to 15 miles).
 An outdoor antenna and modem are required to receive our signal.
 Even if you

-were close enough to our tower to receive the signal without an outdoor antenna, your computer's wireless
+were close enough to a tower to receive the signal without an outdoor antenna, your computer's Wi-Fi adapter

-This is basically the same reason you cannot use your home cordless phone as a cellphone.
+This is basically the same reason you cannot use a home cordless phone as a cellphone.
 Both devices are wireless

 but they use different frequencies and protocols and therefore are not interchangable.